h-sifat/express-ipc/README.md

 function ({res}, err) {}
 ```

-Handler / middleware can be defined in various ways.
+Handlers / Middlewares can be defined in various ways.
 Suppose that, we have two
-handlers `handler_a`, `handler_b` and an error handler named `error_handler`.
+handlers named `handler_a`, `handler_b` and an error handler named
+`error_handler`.
 Then all the following examples are equivalent.

 **Example: 1**